Cod-e-Codes/test-repo/README.md

 ## Quick Start

+> [!NOTE]
-🛠️ You can configure marchat via flags or a `config.json`.
+> You can configure marchat via flags or a `config.json`.
 Flags override config file values.

 ### 1. Clone the repo
 ```sh